top of page

 Make A True Change

-Our organization always appreciates the generosity and involvement of people like you, with every contribution going towards making Ahaves Chinam an even better Organization that furthers the Message of Moshiach.
+Our organization always appreciates the generosity and involvement of people like you.
+Every contribution goes toward making Ahaves Chinam an even better organization that furthers the message of Moshiach.
 How would your donation be used?
-Currently, the following areas of need that you would be contributing to...
+Currently, your support would contribute to the following areas of need:

-- Helping us be able to fund the community we are building (and your can join if in the area) with things such as what we need such as a library of resources for students of our Rebbe, holidays observances, shabbos table meals, etc.
+• Helping us fund the community we are building (which you can join if you are in the area), including resources such as a library for students of our Rebbe, holiday observances, Shabbos table meals, and more.

-- Supporting Torah learning and discipleship program of our rebbe, etc.
+• Supporting Torah learning and the discipleship program led by our Rebbe.

 Get Involved: Service